eldoyle/PythonIntro/_episodes/05-ListsandIndexing.md

 Note that this returns the expected length of the list.
 Even though `areas[3]` is the last item of the list (0-based counting!), the length is returned as 4.

-We can also use similar indexing principles to access specific characters or substrings of a string variable
+We can also use similar indexing principles to access specific characters or substrings of a string variable.

 ## Exercises
 > ## Indexing characters in a string